MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 **Multipage tables**

 AI Builder doesn’t currently support extracting tables than span across multiple pages as a single table.
-To extract tables from different pages, these will need to be defined as separate tables in the [Choose information to extract step](create-form-processing-model.md#define-fields-and-tables-to-extract).
+To extract tables from different pages, these will need to be defined as separate tables in the [Choose information to extract step](create-form-processing-model.md#define-information-to-extract).
 For example, if you have a document with a table that spans over two pages, you'll need to define them as two separate tables.

 **Nested items in tables**

 You can tag items that are nested within a row by defining these as columns.
-Given the table from the example below, to extract the unit price, we will define it as a separate column on the [Choose information to extract step](create-form-processing-model.md#define-fields-and-tables-to-extract).
+Given the table in the following example, to extract the unit price, we will define it as a separate column on the [Choose information to extract step](create-form-processing-model.md#define-information-to-extract).
 We define Description, Unit price, Quantity, and Amount each as a column of the table and tag them accordingly.

    > [!div class="mx-imgBorder"]
    > !['Tag tables' animation.](media/form-processing-tag-table-nested-items.png "Tag nested items in tables")

 ### Tag checkboxes

-To tag a checkbox, simply draw a rectangle around the checkbox you're interested in extracting and select the checkbox name that it corresponds to.
+To tag a checkbox, draw a rectangle around the checkbox you're interested in extracting and select the checkbox name that it corresponds to.

    > [!div class="mx-imgBorder"]
    > !['Tag checkbox' animation.](media/form-processing-checkbox-tag.gif "Tag a checkbox")

 If the quality of the document is low, AI Builder might not be able to detect the checkbox.
-If you are unable to tag a checkbox, go to the panel on the right, select the three dots next to the checkbox you want to extract and select ‘Not available in document’.
+If you are unable to tag a checkbox, do the following:

+1. On the panel on the right, select the three dots next to the checkbox you want to extract.

+1. Select **Not available in document**.

 AI Builder supports detection and extraction of selection marks such as checkboxes and radio buttons, with different markers to indicate whether the selection is marked or not.

 ### Field or table not in document

-If a field or table isn't present in one of the documents you've uploaded for training, just use the not available in document option on the right-side panel next to a field or table.
+If a field or table isn't present in one of the documents you've uploaded for training, use the **Not available in document** option on the right-side panel next to a field or table.

    > [!div class="mx-imgBorder"]
    > ![Select Analyze.](media/form-processing-multiple-layout-not-available-in-document.gif "Field or table not in document")

 ## Tag all documents across all collections

 All the documents that you've uploaded are presented for you to tag.
 Some of the fields might be automatically detected in successive documents.
-In that case confirm that the selection is correct.
+In that case, confirm that the selection is correct.

 If you've created multiple collections, tag all documents across all the collections.

 ### Next step

 [Train and publish your form processing model](form-processing-train.md)

 [!INCLUDE[footer-include](includes/footer-banner.md)]